Simonxyw/simonxyw.github.io/_pages/cv.md

 Education
 -----
-* M.S. in Data Science, University of Michigan, 2026 (expected)
+* M.S. in Data Science, with a certificate in Spatial Data Analysis, University of Michigan, 2026 (expected)
 * B.S. in Economics, minor in Data Science, University of Michigan, 2024

 Research Experience